-- Frequency of Planning messages or triggers that cause the Planning message to be issued. - Planning horizon, that is, how far out does the Planning go. - Planning period, that is, daily, weekly, or monthly. - The process type, product, location, and identifier combinations that define the context of the Planning data.
+- Frequency of Planning e-Documents or triggers that cause the Planning e-Document to be issued. - Planning horizon, that is, how far out does the Planning go. - Planning period, that is, daily, weekly, or monthly. - The process type, product, location, and identifier combinations that define the context of the Planning data.